Radu Albot: 2013–16: Historic maiden ATP title and top 100

-2017–19: Historic ATP singles title & top 40 debut, Major doubles semifinal
+2017–19: Historic ATP singles title & top 40 & Major doubles semifinal

 In June 2017, Radu Albot reached the quarterfinals of the 2017 Antalya Open beating João Sousa and Paolo Lorenzi, before losing to Andreas Seppi in straight sets.
 In the same year, he played for the first time in the main draw of all four Grand Slam tournaments.
 He was a direct entry into the Australian Open, French Open and Wimbledon tournaments.
 Albot qualified for the 2017 US Open tournament and won two main draw matches before being defeated by Sam Querrey in the third round, his best singles finish at a Grand Slam to date.

 In February 2018, Radu Albot reached the quarterfinals of the 2018 New York Open, winning matches against Bjorn Fratangelo and John Isner, but being eliminated by Kei Nishikori in the decisive third set.

 He equalled his Grand Slam third round achievement at the 2018 Wimbledon Championships, defeating 20th seed Pablo Carreño Busta and Aljaz Bedene before eventually losing in the third round to John Isner.

 At the 2018 US Open, he and partner Malek Jaziri reached the doubles semifinals.
+Albot became the first Moldovan to reach the second week and also the semifinal at a Grand Slam.

 In September 2018, he reached his first ATP Tour level singles semifinals at the 2018 Moselle Open where he lost against the eventual tournament champion, Gilles Simon.

+Albot finished the 2018 season ranked in the top 100 at world No. 99.

 In 2019, Albot reached the semifinals of the 2019 Open Sud de France tournament, beating Philipp Kohlschreiber, Ernests Gulbis and Marcos Baghdatis, before losing to the eventual tournament champion Jo-Wilfried Tsonga.

 In late February, he won the 2019 Delray Beach Open, making history as the first Moldovan to win an ATP singles title, knocking out Ivo Karlović, Nick Kyrgios, Steve Johnson and Mackenzie McDonald.
 In the final he defeated Dan Evans of Great Britain in a closely fought three-set match.
 At the same tournament he reached the semifinals in doubles with Japanese Yoshihito Nishioka.

-In March in Miami continuing his great form, he took a set off the eventual champion Roger Federer in his second round match.
+In March in Miami he continued his great form.
+Albot was the only man to take a set off the eventual champion, Roger Federer, in the whole tournament during their second round match.

 In May, Albot reached the 2019 Geneva Open semifinal losing in the penultimate round against Nicolás Jarry.
 In August, seeded seventh, he reached his third semifinal of 2019 at the 2019 Los Cabos Open, losing to fifth seed Taylor Fritz.
 His three victories in the tournament put him at a total of 25 for the year, his most ATP Tour wins in a season.
 As a result he reached his highest career ranking in the top 40 of world No. 39 on 5 August 2019.